About UMChurchLaw.com

 For Bishops:

-A Bishop’s Guide to Decisions of Law (with PowerPoint presentation)
+A Bishop’s Guide to Decisions of Law (with PowerPoint)

 For Assistants to Bishops and Chancellors: